forsythetony/Mizzou/README.md

 ###   Why?

-Because we want to I guess and we posess the skill sets to actually make it happen.
+I guess because we wanted to and now we have the skill sets to actually make it happen.
 The current app also feels a bit abandoned.
 We're just students that want to create something for students.

 ### Future plans